L1b3rtyy/safe-timelock-contract/README.md

 ## Functionality

 Once in place the SafeTimelock will:
-1. Force 'most' transactions to be queued first for a given timelapse, before they can be executed
+1. Force 'most' transactions to be queued first for a given time span, before they can be executed
 2. Allow cancelling queued transactions
 3. Allow bypassing the timelock for transactions matching some pre-configured conditions